Trying to Prevent Evictions One Door Knock at a Time

-There’s one thing that DSA members and Staudt all agreed on in separate interviews: Additional aid from state or federal government needs to be made available to renters or directly to their landlords.
+There’s one thing that the DSA members and Staudt all agreed on in separate interviews: Additional aid from state or federal government needs to be made available to renters (or to their landlords).

 “When thinking about a citywide tenants union, about rent striking, about working against a ruling class… this totally changes their perspective and gets them wanting to be more involved,” Powaski said.

 Conor Morris is a corps member with Report for America.
 You can email him at firstname.lastname@example.org, or find him on Twitter.
-This story is sponsored by the Northeast Ohio Solutions Journalism Collaborative, which is composed of 20-plus Northeast Ohio news outlets, including ideastream.
+This story is sponsored by the Northeast Ohio Solutions Journalism Collaborative, which is composed of 20-plus Northeast Ohio news outlets including WKSU.